IvanBioli/riemannian-spdmatrixeq/README.md

 1. Run the MATLAB script `src\PAPER_run_experiments.m`.

 2. Allow the script to execute fully.
 Ignore temporary plots generated and deleted during execution; relevant plots will be generated at the end.
 Results are saved in `.mat` files in the folder `src\results`.
-All plots are saved in the folder `report\figures` and can be produced after one complete execution by running the last section of `src\run_experiments.m.`
+All plots are saved in the folder `report\figures` and can be produced after one complete execution by running the last section of `src\PAPER_run_experiments.m.`

 ## Authors
 - Ivan Bioli *(Università di Pavia)*